 - Enroll in a puppy socialization or puppy preschool program that offers plenty of time for discovery and free play

-Holiday House Pet Resort & Training Center in Doylestown, PA hosts a FREE Puppy Social Hour every Thursday at 7:30pm.
+Holiday House Pet Resort & Training Center in Doylestown, PA hosts a FREE Puppy Social Hour every Thursday and Friday at 7:30pm.
 The focus is letting the puppies play freely and providing positive reinforcement during this period of socialization.
-Pet parents have the opportunity to talk with other pet parents and training staff about puppy care and behaviors.
-Puppies from 8 weeks to 5 months old are welcome to join the class every week.
+Thursday evenings are designed for puppies 8 weeks to 4 months old.
+Friday evenings are for puppies between 4 to 6 months old.
+The classes are for puppies only and are supervised by an expert staff trained in pet behaviors and care.
 Call 215-345-6960 to register.

 Around the Home

 - Run appliances such as a garbage disposal and dishwasher